hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     #    mart= mart)
     # tx2gene <- gene.names[,3:2]

-NOTE b: Run the following code in class, but remember that if you obtain the values from biomaRt directly, you won't have to run it.
+**NOTE b: Run the following code in class**, but remember that if you obtain the values from biomaRt directly, you won't have to run it.

     tx2gene <- read.table("tx2gene.txt", header=T)